-Seeds out of the pod will not last nearly as long as unopened pods.
+Seeds out of the pod will not last nearly as long as whole cardamom pods.
 So, if you are using seeds, take into account that exposure to air is detrimental to its quality and flavor.
 If you plan on grinding the seeds, that is doubly true.
 Once ground, the seeds lose their quality and flavor with even greater speed.
 Therefore, ideally, ground seeds need to be consumed or otherwise used immediately.

-Top 5 Cardamom Health Benefits Explained
+Top 5 Health Benefits of Cardamom Explained

-- For conditions which affect your respiratory system, cardamom acts as a way to counter the flu and cold symptoms which accompany those types of illnesses.
+For conditions which affect your respiratory system, cardamom acts as a way to counter the flu and cold symptoms which accompany those types of illnesses.
 It also acts as a decongestant, helping to clear out phlegm and mucus.

 Are There Substitutes For Cardamom?

 Cinnamon, nutmeg, and ginger have all been said to be adequate substitutes for cardamom.
 Obviously, nothing will be able to replace a certain spice with 100% accuracy.
-However, in a pinch, in a recipe, and in other cases, those three ingredients can be used and mixed in such a way which emulates the flavor and its healthy attributes.
-Those three aforementioned ingredients are wonderful on their own merit, but if you need a way to substitute cardamom, they can be used for that as well.
+However, in a pinch, in a recipe, and in other cases, you can use and mix those three ingredients in such a way which emulates the flavor and its healthy attributes.
+Those three aforementioned ingredients are wonderful on their own merits.
+But if you need a way to substitute cardamom, they can be used for that as well.

 Cardamom Tea Recipe

 Drinking a cardamom tea of your choice once a day (it doesn’t have to be homemade, though) is said to regulate digestion.
-This can help you schedule your meals better, and navigate the seemingly-impossible seas of weight loss and proper nutrition.
+This can help you schedule your meals better and navigate the seemingly impossible seas of weight loss and proper nutrition.
 It may seem presumptuous to claim that a cup of tea can have such power, but this is all about balance, consistency, and persistence.

-- Boil water in a small pot or saucepan
+- Boil water in a small pot or saucepan.

-- Simmer for 5 minutes, then add milk
+- Simmer for 5 minutes, then add milk.

-- Simmer for another minute, then remove from the stove
+- Simmer for another minute, then remove from the stove.

 Cardamom Essential Oil Explained

 The oil already exists within the seeds, and cardamom essential oils act as a concentrated form of that oil.
-As such, it is more efficient, and it contains more phytochemicals and more nutrients than the seeds do as a standalone product.
+As such, it is more efficient and it contains more phytochemicals and more nutrients than the seeds do as a standalone product.

+If you weren’t too familiar with cardamom until now, I’m glad that problem has been solved.
 It is, without a doubt, one of the most intriguing plants out there.
 Whether you are cooking with it, healing with it, or just enjoying its captivating scent, the cardamom plant, its pods, and its seeds are all high on the list of beneficial vegetation.